rizqimtiaz/veritas-mesh-platform/README.md

                                                └────────────────┘
 ```

+1. Client `POST /api/inference` with `{ prompt, modelId, modelKind }`.
+2. Gateway resolves the model weight hash, picks a worker, runs the inference.
 3. Server hashes `model | weights | input | output | worker | nonce | ts` →
    produces a single `receiptHash` (this is the **Audit Receipt**).
 4. A simulated ZK proof commits to the receipt.